-In this lab, you created Vivado 2013 projects to develop various models.
+In this lab, you created Vivado 2015.1 projects to develop various models.
 You implemented the design and verified the functionality in hardware as well as simulation.
 You learned three modeling styles.
 The gate-level and dataflow modeling are primarily used for the combinatorial circuits, whereas the behavioral modeling supports both combinatorial and sequential circuits design.
-In this lab you used the behavioral modeling for the combinatorial circuits, and starting with Lab 7, you will use the behavioral modeling to design sequential circuits.
+In this lab you used the behavioral modeling for the combinatorial circuits design.
+In next few labs you will be using dataflow modeling for designing various combinatorial circuits, and starting with Lab 7, you will use the behavioral modeling to design sequential circuits.